-Learn how to can or jar your chili peppers using the boiling water method so you can preserve your pepper harvest and enjoy your chili peppers for much longer.
+Learn how to can your chili peppers using the boiling water method so you can preserve your pepper harvest and enjoy your chili peppers for much longer.

-So you’ve got a huge chili pepper harvest and you want to preserve your peppers by canning them.
+So you've got a huge chili pepper harvest and you want to preserve your peppers by canning them.
 No problem!
-Canning or jarring is a great way to preserve your chili peppers, but you have to do so safely.
+Canning Peppers is a great way to preserve your chili peppers, but you have to do so safely.
 The information below will help you safely can your peppers.

 Canning your chili peppers properly is essential for safety.